Quantization, dequantization, and distinguished states: Geometric quantization for a symplectic vector space with inner product

 which are adjoint to each other for each index pair $i = \ib$.
-Using the commutators of the quantization bundle connection \eqref{eq:QBundle.ConnectionCommutators}, we find the commutators for the ladder operators to be those known from an $N$\=/dimensional quantum mechanical harmonic oscillator,
+Using the commutators of the quantization bundle connection \eref{eq:QBundle.ConnectionCommutators}, we find the commutators for the ladder operators to be those known from an $N$-dimensional quantum mechanical harmonic oscillator,

 The action of the ladder operators on the Hilbert space basis yields